When are the polls open?

 What do I do when I enter my polling place?

 When you arrive, a poll worker will greet you and direct you to an available check in station.
 Two poll workers will process you.
-They will ask you for your name and current address.
-They will then ask to verify your identification.
+They will ask you for your ID and ask you to verify your name and current address.
 Refer to the Voter Identification Guide for valid forms of ID for voting in Ohio and remember to have it with you when you vote on Election Day.
-You will then be asked to sign the signature pad before the poll workers encode your ballot onto a voter access card.
+You will then be asked to sign on the electronic poll book before the poll workers encode your ballot onto a voter access card.
 Take the voter access card to any available touchscreen voting unit.
 If you prefer to vote a paper ballot, be sure to tell the poll workers before they encode the voter access card.

 How do I mark my ballot?